 Ogee Panel Raiser:

-I’m not a particularly strong advocate of either of those two extremes, as both have fairly significant drawbacks.
-Instead, I prefer to morph the upsides of both, in order to minimize the downside of both, and get the most for my money.
-I’m more of a fan of buying a small set (roughly 6-20 bits) of the most commonly used profiles to get started….use the remainder of your budget to acquire specialty profiles as needed, or of profiles you’d like to add to your collection… though I’d suggest limiting the number of profiles you add just because you think they look cool (those have a high risk of becoming the ones you never use….DAMHIKT!).
+I’m not a particularly strong advocate of either of those two basic philosophy extremes, as both have fairly significant drawbacks.
+Instead, I prefer to morph the upsides of both approaches….look to buy a small set (roughly 6-20 bits) of the most commonly used profiles to get started.
+Then use the remainder of the budget to acquire specialty profiles as needed.
+By doing this you’ll save money, and have a sufficient selection of bits that you use the most often without paying for wasted profiles.
+I’d caution you to limit the number of profiles you add just because you think they look cool (those have a high risk of becoming the ones you never use….DAMHIKT!).
 You can also buy sets that include various sizes of essentially the same profile…a set of straight bits of varying diameters, or a set of roundover or cove bits with different radii.
 There are also specialty sets of dovetail bits, chamfer bits, bullnose bits, plywood bits, and rabbeting bits (the rabbeting bits generally consist of one bit with multiple bearing sizes), and others.
 As mentioned earlier, a panel raising set can become a much valued part of your bit collection….but they can be expensive, so plan your bit budget well, or wait until the need justifies the expense.

-For really green newbies, it’s hard to go wrong with something like the 15 pc MLCS set for $42 shipped.
-Learning to use a router can contribute more abuse to the bits and shorten their service life….its not a bad strategy to learn on decent quality safe bits that are very reasonably priced.
+For really green newbies, it’s hard to go wrong with something like the 15 pc MLCS set for <$48 shipped or the Grizzly Purple 12-pc set for < $27+s/h.
+Learning to use a router can contribute more abuse to the bits and shorten their service life….its not a bad strategy to learn on decent quality bits that are safe and reasonably priced.
 Replace the burned and damaged bits with better quality once you’ve mastered basic techniques.
 This was my first set…it served me well for 3-4 years, then I starting replacing with higher quality bits.

 -- Happiness is like wetting your pants...everyone can see it, but only you can feel the warmth....